hugeandbulk/rumor/hexbot.cpp/readme.md

 Who is the first CEO robot?

 With this, 'Ms. Tang Yu' - an AI-powered virtual humanoid robot has become the world's first robot to chair an executive position.

+How many bytes in 1 hex?

+Each Hexadecimal character represents 4 bits (0 - 15 decimal) which is called a nibble (a small byte - honest!).
+A byte (or octet) is 8 bits so is always represented by 2 Hex characters in the range 00 to FF.